Evanfeenstra/cheatsheets/git.md

 `git commit -m "message"`: commit you changes

+`git remote add origin https://...`: link your project to a repo on github (you can copy this line from github after creating the repo)

 `git push origin master`: push to github

 `git status`: check which files have changed